 This type of seizure usually only lasts for seconds but this can happen many times a day.
-The person does not know that he has just had a seizure.
+The person does not know that he or she has just had a seizure.

 - Generalised tonic-clonic seizures (sometimes called 'grand mal').
 Grand mal are the French words for 'big bad.'

 The person goes unconscious, eyes roll back and then the body goes stiff, relaxes and goes stiff again several times.
-This can look really scary because the person may stop breathing for a while and look blue.
+The person may stop breathing for a short time and their lips may look blue.

 Sometimes the person may do a wee as bladder control is lost.